 Wait, go back.

-That was the reaction from most of my friends and family in early 2015.
-In April of that year I gave the science fiction book series its name, Lore of Energy and Light®.
-By June 2015 I was feverishly writing the first chapters.
-Around the same time I plucked up the courage to tell my wife.
+That was the reaction from most of my friends and family.
+I gave the science fiction book series a name, Lore of Energy and Light®.
+By mid-2018, I was feverishly writing the chapters.

 Anatomy of a science fiction book